Aisa Hakimcan: Personal life

 Aisa was married to a Finnish woman from Nokia, named Sylvia "Särvi" (سروى, Sərwi; 1904–1965).
 She converted to Islam and was actively involved among the Tatar community with her husband.
 They had two children; daughter Aliye, who was a talented singer and actress in Tatar language, and a son, hockey player-referee Räshid.

-The older brothers of Aisa, Ibrahim and Siddik, as well as his mother, widow of a farmer, Merjam Alautdinoff (Maryam Alyautdinova; 1863–1947) also lived in Finland.
+The older brother of Aisa, Ibrahim Hakimdshan, as well as his mother, widow of a farmer, Merjam Alautdinoff (Maryam Alyautdinova; 1863–1947) also lived in Tampere.
 Businessman Ymär Sali was the uncle of Aisa.
-Brother Hasan Hakimsanoff lived in Finland only briefly in early 1900s.
+Other brother Hasan Hakimsanoff lived in Finland only briefly in early 1900s.